 How to Make Meat Filling

-- Combine beef and pork in a large bowl.
+- Combine beef and pork in a large bowl, season with salt and pepper.

 - Add garlic, coriander, thyme or kondari, chilli, caraway seeds and fresh cilantro.
 Mix thoroughly to combine.
 Set aside.